samhohcm/RobotArm-Motors-Worksheet/index.md

         <p>If you did it the same way as the zero code, button A will increase the angle, and button B will decrease the angle.
 You can see the angle scrolling across the LEDs, before the arm moves.</p>
         <br>
         <p>Turn off the battery pack.
 Move the arm a bit, you should be able to move the arm. <b>Keep your hands away</b>, and then turn on the battery pack again.
 What happens?</p>
+        <p>Try going all the way up to 180 degrees.
+Is it exactly 180 degrees?
+If it isn't, why do you think it happens?</p>
         <br>
       </div>
     </div>